DigiPen-Demo/demo-registration/README.md

-# DigiPen GitHug Education Demo - Getting Started with GitHub Classroom
+# DigiPen GitHub Education Demo - Getting Started with GitHub Classroom

 **Sign in to GitHub or Create an account If you already have a GitHub account proceed to the next step.**